jeremymv2/chef-ha-migration/README.md

 knife ec -c chef_backups/conf/knife_src_server.rb backup chef_backups --webui-key chef_backups/conf/webui_priv_src.pem
 ```

 The command above will download all data from the source Chef Server and store objects as individual json files beneath `chef_backups`.
 It is safe to re-run the backup multiple times over the existing `chef_backups` directory.
-On subsequent runs, `knife-ec-backup` will do a differential backup of the `/cookbooks` objects, which potentially consume the most amount of time to transfer, in addition to the `nodes` objects.
+On subsequent runs, `knife-ec-backup` will do a differential backup of the `/cookbooks` objects.

 ### Restore to new DESTINATION